An Overview On The Thai Baht

 A weakening or strengthening Baht can be a double edged sword, depending on an individual’s perspective.
 If a buyer sees the THB strengthen against their home currency, and they already own a Phuket property, they will see the value of that investment rise in exchange-adjusted terms – even if the price of the home remains unchanged in THB.

-The success of any overseas property investment typically has as much to do with a fluctuation in the exchange rate between purchase and sale as with any change in the underlying property’s actual THB value.
+Ultimately, the success of a Phuket real estate investment typically has as much to do with the fluctuation in the exchange rate between purchase and sale as it does with the change in the underlying property’s actual THB value.

 Anyone who pays the slightest bit of attention to FX markets knows how frequently currencies fluctuate.
 In our experience, many foreign buyers give little thought to the currency exposure they assume when buying overseas, but everyone seems to be conscious of exchange rate fluctuations when it comes time to sell.